-- 1. Display and identify six (6) or more electronic parts - Display and identify on (o) of more electronic parts Display on testing voltage and polarity characteristic of LEDs - 3.
-Build a plinky flasher - 4.
-Build a burglar alarm - 5.
+- Display and identify six (6) or more electronic parts - 2.
+Display on testing voltage and polarity characteristic of LEDs - 3.
+Build a plinky flasher

+- 4. Build a burglar alarm - 5.
 Build a 6-8 watt amplifier to power a speaker - 6.
 Display of circuit using transistor - 7.
 Any other exhibit from unit with a 3x5 card explaining work done.

-MECHANICAL PROJECTS

-Department J-24 - MECHANICAL PROJECTS
+MECHANICAL PROJECTS Department J-24 - MECHANICAL PROJECTS